cheesce/FrozenCookies/README.md

 What's new?
 -----------
+2018 Nov 12
+- changed Version number to 1.7.5
+- Update to patch 2.016
+- reorganized and cleaned code, added some comments, fixed numeroes bugs, speed up some functions
+- added basic support for Dragon (autobuy and Auras are set as they are avaible, more work needed here)
+- added auto-earth shatter on ascend
+- added some stats to measure real values for comparison to calculated onces This could be used in further updates to automatically compute the gc probabilities (work needed)
+- Auto Season Switching and ElderPledge are working as expected (aka now collects all season cookies automatically, without revisiting seasons)
+- option to disable the infografics
+- internal banks and buy efficencys may work differently now. still can't figure out why they where programmed as they were in previous versions.
+So I changed some parts to something that seems logical to me.
+- more little details that I can't remember

 2018 Aug 6
 - New "Harvest Bank" option to select a higher Bank than for Frenzy/Clicking Frenzy if you want to get the maximum return from harvesting Bakeberries, Chocoroots, White Chocoroots, Queenbeets or Duketaters
 - Scenario selection for harvesting